 - Graduate School Financial Assistance (including graduate assistantships)

 The Department of Theoretical and Applied Mathematics currently offers these departmental scholarships:

 The Department of Mathematics offers a variety of interdisciplinary accelerated 5-year BS/MS programs!
+This program meshes well with an Honors College thesis.
 Transition to the graduate program happens during the 4th year.
-Your Akron Guarantee Scholarship can be used in the first 4 years to cover both undergraduate and graduate expenses, and the Department has graduate assistantships available for the 5th year.
-Planning early is the key to success for these programs; for more information, visit 5-year Master's or contact Dr. Pat Wilber, Graduate Coordinator of the Math Department, at email@example.com.
+Your Akron Scholarship or Honors College Scholarship can be used in the first 4 years to cover both undergraduate and graduate expenses, and the Department has graduate assistantships available for the 5th year.
+Planning early is the key to success for these programs; for more information, visit 5-year Master's or contact Dr. Pat Wilber, Graduate Coordinator of the Math Department, at firstname.lastname@example.org.

 Dr. Mary E. Maxwell Memorial Scholarship